Kantowski-Sachs spherically symmetric solutions in teleparallel $F(T)$ gravity

 For this paper, we assume a time coordinate dependent spherically symmetric teleparallel geometry (a Kantowski-Sachs teleparallel geometry) in an orthonormal gauge as defined in ref \cite{SSpaper}.
 We will first find vacuum $F(T)$ solutions, then we will focus on finding perfect fluids Kantowski-Sachs teleparallel $F(T)$ solutions.
-After a brief summary of the teleparallel FEs and Kantowski-Sachs class of time-dependent geometries in section \ref{sect2}, we will find in section \ref{sect3} additional possible $F(T)$ solutions in vacuum.
+After a summary of the teleparallel FEs and Kantowski-Sachs class of geometries in section \ref{sect2}, we will find in section \ref{sect3} additional $F(T)$ solutions in vacuum.
 We then repeat the exercise in sect \ref{sect4} with linear equation of state (EoS).
-In section \ref{sect5}, we will solve FEs and find some $F(T)$ solutions for a perfect fluid with a non-linear EoS.
+In section \ref{sect5}, we will solve FEs and find several approximated $F(T)$ solutions for a perfect fluid with a non-linear EoS.
 This paper has some common features, aims and structure with the paper on static perfect fluids teleparallel $F(T)$ solutions studied in ref. \cite{nonvacSSpaper}.